DeanLemans/deanlemans.github.io/content/00-raw/clippings/noKYC Only.md

 ### Bitcoin ATMs

-ATM’s are another great option, but use with caution as some still require varying levels of identification depending on the amount being purchased.
+ATM's are another great option, but use with caution as some still require varying levels of identification depending on the amount being purchased.
 A lot will just require a phone number so ensure you use one that is not tagged to your personal identity.
 Check out [Coin ATM Radar](https://coinatmradar.com/) for a great overview of what is available in your local area.

 ---

-## Doesn’t buying no-KYC bitcoin come with a hefty premium?
+## Doesn't buying no-KYC bitcoin come with a hefty premium?

 It is absolutelty true that you will see some offers to purchase bitcoin on P2P exchanges for some **very** high premiums over the spot price.
 However if you are patient enough you can pick some up at spot or just marginally (1-4%) above.
-Both Bisq and Hodl Hodl allow you to create a ‘Buy offer’ which is essentially, you telling the market that you want to buy ‘X’ amount of bitcoin at ‘X%’ relative to the spot price.
+Both Bisq and Hodl Hodl allow you to create a 'Buy offer' which is essentially, you telling the market that you want to buy 'X' amount of bitcoin at 'X%' relative to the spot price.
 All you need to do then is wait for a seller to accept your offer and complete the trade.

 We personally take this approach and have never waited for more than a day for someone to accept the offer of around 2-4% premium, which we are all too happy to pay for the vast increase in privacy gained.

 ---

-## A thought experiment regarding the no-KYC ‘premium’
+## A thought experiment regarding the no-KYC 'premium'

 If you ever sell KYC bitcoin, depending on your jurisdiction, you will likely pay around 20% of your gain in Capital Gains Tax (or equivalent VAT/GST obligations).
 If you buy a 1 BTC at $10,000 and sell at $20,000, you are liable to pay around $2000 in taxes.

 If you bought that same 1 BTC with a 4% premium over the $10,000 spot price you would have paid $10,400 for the same amount of sats and the only person who knows you own them is your trade counterparty.
-You are still required to pay Capital Gains Tax (or equivalent), but it’s highly unlikely that your trade counterparty is subject to KYC information obligations.
+You are still required to pay Capital Gains Tax (or equivalent), but it's highly unlikely that your trade counterparty is subject to KYC information obligations.

 ---